mschudt/UrlShortener/README.md

 ## About
-This is a basic implementation of an URL shortener that deletes shortened URLs after 2 minutes or one redirection.
+This is a basic implementation of an URL shortener that deletes shortened URLs after X minutes or one redirection.
 Version 2.0 also allows text upload.

 URL shortening @ [shr.gg](https://shr.gg)